wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Kibana can be installed on a 64-bit Linux operating system.
+Kibana can be installed on a 64-bit Linux operating system.

 .. list-table::
    :width: 50%